 What types of music (genres) can you play for my reception?

-Of course, the bulk of my music collection is popular music from the last 25 years or so, with the majority of that being from the last 10-15 years.
-I can go back as far as the 1950s, though, and have other styles that include rock, jazz, some country, etc. I can also utilize web-based services to pull additional stuff “out of the vault,” so to speak, as long as your wedding venue has reliable Wi-Fi.
+Of course, the bulk of my music collection is popular music from the last 30 years or so, with the majority of that being from the last 10-15 years.
+I can go back as far as the 1920s, though, and have other styles that include rock, jazz, country, reggae, etc. I can also utilize web-based services to pull additional stuff “out of the vault,” so to speak, as long as your wedding venue has reliable Wi-Fi.
 I’m more than happy to play songs that you send to me for special requests.
 It’s best if they’re good quality (high bit-rate) files, rather than something ripped from youTube at unknown quality.

 Do you have the very latest hits?